 The Organization maintains two beneficial interests in trusts, that are held and managed by the Society, and which consist of both marketable and non-exchange traded securities.
-Such beneficial interests are reported at quoted fair values or values provided by the respective fund manager or general partner.
+Such beneficial interests are reported at quoted fair values or values provided by the respective fund manager or general partner as of the measurement date.
 Earnings from these trust funds are used to support the administrative and program activities of the Organization.
-The change in fair value of the trust funds is reflected in the accompanying statements of activities.
+The change in fair value of the trust funds is reflected on the accompanying statements of activities.
 The investment portfolio consists of common stock, bonds, mutual funds, certificates of deposit, alternative investments, money market funds and cash equivalents.
 Each trust fund in the portfolio holds a designated number of shares in the pool or the portfolio of the Society as a whole.
-The fair value assigned to a share fluctuates with the changing value of the underlying investments.
+The fair value assigned to a share fluctuates with the changing fair value of the underlying investments.
 The number of shares assigned to each trust fund changes only when additions are made, usually by gifts or contributions, or by reinvestment of income distributions or by withdrawals of principal from those funds whose terms permit such withdrawals.

 The Organization's trusts hold shares in the overall portfolio of the Society rather than the individual financial instruments and therefore have the same composition of investments as that of the Society's total trust fund portfolio.
-The Organization's trust funds represent 5.09% and 4.91% of the Society's total trust fund investment portfolio as of December 31, 2011 and 2010, respectively.
+The Organization's trust funds represent 4.72% and 5.09% of the Society's total trust fund investment portfolio as of December 31, 2012 and 2011, respectively.
+At December 31, 2012, the Society's investment portfolio was classified within the FASB fair value hierarchy as follows: 77% Level 1, 14% Level 2 and 9% Level 3.
 At December 31, 2011, the Society's investment portfolio was classified within the FASB fair value hierarchy as follows: 76% Level 1, 15% Level 2 and 9% Level 3.
-At December 31, 2010, the Society's investment portfolio was classified within the FASB fair value hierarchy as follows: 81% Level 1, 14% Level 2 and 5% Level 3.
-While principally all of the underlying trusts' investments are readily marketable, based on quoted fair values, since the Organization's beneficial interest in the trusts cannot be priced on an active exchange, the interests in the trusts is classified as Level 3.
+While principally all of the underlying trusts' investments are readily marketable, based on quoted fair values, since the Organization's beneficial interest in the trusts cannot be priced on an active exchange, the interests in the trusts are classified as Level 3.